h0n3yb/h0n3yb.github.io/_posts/2025-01-18-building-a-voice-powered-personal-ai-assistant.md

 ## Notes

-ElevenLabs credits go quick (I burned through an hour of audio to make this guide), so test your backend via standard API calls when you can.
+ElevenLabs credits can go quick (I burned through an hour of audio to make this guide), so test your backend via standard API calls when you can.

 I regularly share detailed technical tutorials on AI implementation, automation workflows, and system integration.
 Follow me on X [@alexheloai](https://x.com/alexheloai) for more.